benckx/ouistiti/README.md

 # Change log

-## Version 1.3
+## Version 2.0

 * Rotation:
-    * Either on "world axis" (from player's perspective, the world rotates)
+    * Either on "world axis"
-    * Either on the camera axis (from player's perspective, camera rotates like a security camera)
+    * Either on the camera axis
-    * Before these change, only 90° fixed rotations were enabled
+    * Before these changes, only 90° fixed rotations were enabled
 * Upgrade Kotlin from 1.4.20 to 1.5.21
 * Upgrade JME from 3.3.2-stable to 3.4.0-stable